-3.10.
+3.11.
 Voltage sensing

-An optional Smart Battery Sense or battery monitor measures the battery terminal voltage and sends this via Bluetooth using the VE.Smart [28] network to the solar charger.
+An optional Smart Battery Sense or battery monitor measures the battery terminal voltage and sends this via Bluetooth using the VE.Smart [27] network to the solar charger.
 If the battery voltage is less than the solar charge voltage, the solar charger will increase its charge voltage to compensate for voltage losses.

-3.11.
+3.12.
 Remote on/off

 A virtual remote on/off terminal can be created by using the VE.Direct non inverting remote on/off cable.
+The functionality can be programmed using the VictronConnect App RX port function settings.

-3.12.
+3.13.
 WireBox